lizhealey/lizhealey/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Bio
+Hello!
+I am a PhD candidate in the Harvard–MIT Health Sciences and Technology program.
+My research focus is in harnessing observational health data to enhance clinical decision-making and understand disease heterogeneity.
+My work concentrates on using continuous glucose monitoring to enable precision medicine for patients with type 2 diabetes.

 # Interests to show in About widget
 interests: